benzookapi/shopify-barebone-app-sample/docs/15-storefront.md

 ## Purpose

-The `/storefront` management page prepares Storefront API access and opens a standalone plain HTML storefront laboratory.
+The `/storefront` management page prepares Storefront API access, accepts an optional Customer Account API Client ID, and opens a standalone plain HTML storefront laboratory.
 The laboratory compares tokenless browser access, public Storefront token access, and server-side delegated private token access while exercising product queries, Cart API mutations, Storefront Web Components, and Customer Account API login.

 ## Runtime Locations

 - The embedded management page creates tokens through the Admin API.
+- The Customer Account API Client ID is entered in the management page and passed to the standalone page through its URL, without saving an app setting.
 - `views/storefront.html` runs as a standalone browser page without App Bridge or the embedded App shell.
 - Tokenless and public-token GraphQL calls go directly from the browser to Storefront API.
 - Private delegated-token calls go through `/storefront/plain`; the token stays on the app server.